apioo/typeschema/README.md

 TypeSchema is a JSON format to describe JSON structures.
 It helps to build schemas which can be used for code generation and other use cases where a processor needs to understand the schema without the actual data.
-It is based on JSON Schema and every TypeSchema is automatically a valid JSON Schema but not vice versa.
+It is compatible with JSON Schema and every TypeSchema is automatically a valid JSON Schema but not vice versa.

 ## Why

 You might question: Why not use JSON Schema?

-In JSON Schema you dont need to provide any keywords i.e. `{}` is a valid JSON Schema which basically allows every value.
-The defined keywords are applied based on the actual data.
-It is also highly recursive and has many keywords which contain validation logic like `dependencies`, `not`, `if/then/else` which are basically not needed for code generators and really complicate building them.
+For code generators it is difficult to work with JSON Schema.
+In JSON Schema you dont need to provide any keywords i.e. `{}` is a valid JSON Schema which basically allows every value and the defined keywords are applied based on the actual data.
+A code generator on the other hand needs to determine a concrete type of a schema without the actual data.
+JSON Schema contains many keywords which contain logic like `dependencies`, `not`, `if/then/else` which are basically not needed for code generators and really complicate building them.
 We have also explained some pitfalls in our [migration document](migration.md).

-Because of the need for a better schema which can be used for code generation we have developed TypeSchema.
+Because of the need for a better schema specification which is optimized for code generation we have developed TypeSchema.
 Basically TypeSchema is a more stricter subset of JSON Schema which allows you to write clean schemas which can be easily turned into code.
 Every TypeSchema which you write is automatically also a valid JSON Schema bot not vice versa.
-Since this specification removes and restricts only keywords TypeSchema is compatible down to the JSON Schema `draft-04`.
+Since this specification removes and restricts only keywords TypeSchema is compatible down to JSON Schema `draft-04`.
 You can think of TypeSchema is to JSON Schema what TypeScript is to Javascript.

 ## Specification